alexdiliberto/alexdiliberto.github.io/_posts/2017-03-28-emberconf-2017-cliffsnotes.md

     + A well crafted component should be easy to adapt to new uses
   + Initial approach: Bindings - `{% raw %}{{x-toggle checked=checked}}{% endraw %}`
   + Solution DDAU - `onChange=(action (mut checked))`
-  + Now what if I want different colors and siz :confounded:
+  + Now what if I want different colors and size :confounded:
   + [Presentational and Container Components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) by Dan Abramov
   + [Contextual Components](https://emberjs.com/blog/2016/01/15/ember-2-3-released.html#toc_contextual-components)
     + Flexibility, composability and the right level of abstractions